 - When they need to develop products within a short period

-Benefits and Advantages of RAD
+Benefits and Advantages of Rapid Application Development

-- Enhanced flexibility in the app development process
+- Enhanced flexibility in app development processes

 - Quick iterations